By, Carol Borchert

 - While owners often are excited to show off their new puppy, the risk of taking a puppy out in public outweighs any benefit.
 Owners should avoid taking puppies to pet stores, doggie day care, kennels, dog parks, or other places that dogs frequent until the puppy has its complete set of parvovirus vaccinations

-For veterinarians who wish to consult with Dr. Sullivan or Dr. Venn on the parvovirus protocol, visit the Veterinary Teaching Hospital Critical Care Unit
+For veterinarians who wish to consult with Drs.
+Sullivan or Venn on the parvovirus protocol, visit the Veterinary Teaching Hospital Critical Care Unit

 .
 Dr. Sullivan expects the results of the parvovirus study to be first presented at the College of Veterinary Medicine and Biomedical Sciences Research Day early next year, prior to being submitted for publication in professional journals.